 For the best views of the iconic hills, head to the Chocolate Hills Complex, where you’ll find a viewing platform with unobstructed views from high above the ground.
 You can also visit the lesser-visited Sagbayan Peak for sweeping 360-degree views of the surrounding landscape.

 5. Go Surfing in Siargao

 The tropical island of Siargao is known for its shallow lagoons, white sandy beaches, and swaying palm trees.
 However, Siargao is also the surfing capital of the country!
-Whether you’re standing on a board for the first time or catching the waves for the 100th time, the water breaks in Siargao are ideal for all levels of experience.
+Whether you’re standing on a board for the first time or never leave home without your board, the surf breaks in Siargao are ideal for all levels of experience.

 There are 15 different surf breaks in Siargao around the island.
 Cloud 9 is by far the most popular and advanced spot on the island and hosts a variety of surf competitions throughout the year.
 Beginners should practice on G1, which is just a short motorcycle ride from the main town of General Luna.
 If you’re looking for a surf with fewer people, then head to Daku Reef or Cemetery to have the ocean practically to yourself.

 We also love visiting Naked Island, it’s just stunning!

 The waters in the Philippines are teeming with vibrant sea life.
 If you’re looking for a once-in-a-lifetime activity, then we suggest snorkeling with the gentle whale sharks!
 As one of the largest marine mammals in the world, the whale shark can grow as large as 60 feet in length and weigh over 20,000 pounds.